Protective Face Shields Against COVID-19

 Face shields consist of a transparent shield, a horseshoe-shaped strip of plastic that serves as the frame of the shield, and an elastic band to wrap around the head.
 The horseshoe-shaped strips can be 3D printed, while the rest of the parts are widely available off the shelf components.

-Because they are relatively simple to create, face shields are one of the most popular 3D printing applications to create PPE.
+Face shields are one of the most popular applications of 3D printing to create PPE.

 Important Note on Material Selection